zizhuspot/haojia/source/_posts/practical tech.md

 ---
-title:Three Practical Refactoring Techniques to Improve Your Code
+title: Three Practical Refactoring Techniques to Improve Your Code

 date: 2023-09-15 08:10:17